We are putting together an exciting and informative program for you – all will be revealed soon!

 18th November

-Mates in Mind is a UK charity raising awareness and understanding across businesses about mental health.
-We achieve this by partnering with workplaces and through them, individuals, to understand how, where and when they can get support.
-We do this through an evidence-based insight, effective communication and impactful education that improves the capability of businesses and individuals to change the way they work in a joined-up way.
+Mental Health Martin Lockham – Mates in Mind Sean Toon – Personal Testimony Mates in Mind is a UK charity raising awareness and understanding across businesses about mental health.
+We achieve this by partnering with workplaces and through them, individuals, to understand how, where and when they can get support. Â We do this through an evidence-based insight, effective communication and impactful education that improves the capability of businesses and individuals to change the way they work in a joined-up way.
+We also bring the industry together to talk openly and address the stigma associated with mental ill-health; and drive improvements that build a preventative approach.
+We will also be joined by a guest speaker, Sean Toon, talking of his own personal experience in managing his mental health. |

 16th December